Hurricane Martha

 Hurricane Martha was the only known tropical cyclone to make landfall in Panama.
-The eighteenth named storm and twelfth hurricane of the 1969 Atlantic hurricane season, Martha developed in the southwestern Caribbean Sea on November 21.
-Initially, the storm developed with sustained winds of 50 mph, skipping tropical depression status.
-It remained stationary and quickly intensified into a hurricane.
+The eighteenth named storm and twelfth hurricane of the 1969 Atlantic hurricane season, Martha developed in the southwestern Caribbean Sea on November 21, with sustained winds of 50 mph.
+It initially remained stationary, and then quickly intensified into a hurricane.
 Martha attained maximum sustained winds of 90 mph on November 22.
 Subsequently, Martha weakened and drifted southward.
 On November 24, Martha made landfall in Veraguas Province, Panama, as a strong tropical storm.
 The system weakened to a tropical depression and dissipated over land on November 25.

 Because the storm weakened prior to landfall, strong winds were not expected or reported in the impacted countries.
 In Panama, more than 13 in of precipitation may have fallen in some areas.
 Agricultural land was flooded in Almirante, Bocas del Toro and streets became inundated in low-lying areas of Puerto Armuelles, Chiriquí.
 The storm also brought significant rains to Costa Rica.
 Flooding and mudslides isolated most of the capital city of San José.
 Numerous streets were inundated in Golfito.
 Damage in Costa Rica reached $30 million (1969 USD) and five deaths were reported.